Juan Manuel Santos: Life and career

 Santos was born in Bogotá, Colombia.
 He attended Colegio San Carlos, a private secondary school in Bogotá, where he spent most of his school years until 1967, when he enlisted in the Colombian Navy and transferred to the Admiral Padilla Naval Cadet School in Cartagena, graduating from it in 1969, and continuing in the Navy until 1971, finishing with the rank of naval cadet NA-42z 139.

 After leaving the Navy, Santos moved to the United States where he attended the University of Kansas.
 A member of Delta Upsilon fraternity, he graduated in 1973 with a Bachelor in Economics and Business Administration.
 On 31 October 2017, Santos received an honorary doctorate of human letters from KU.

-After graduating from the University of Kansas, Santos served as Chief Executive of the National Federation of Coffee Growers of Colombia to the International Coffee Organization in London.
+After graduating from the University of Kansas, Santos was Chief Executive of the National Federation of Coffee Growers of Colombia to the International Coffee Organization in London.
 During this time he also attended the London School of Economics, graduating with a Master of Science in Economic Development in 1975.
 He then attended the John F. Kennedy School of Government at Harvard University, graduating with a Master of Public Administration in 1981.
 He returned to Colombia to become Deputy Director of his family owned newspaper El Tiempo.
-Santos has been a member of the Washington-based think tank the Inter-American Dialogue since 1990, and he previously served as co-chair of the Board of Directors.
+Santos has been a member of the Washington-based think tank the Inter-American Dialogue since 1990, and he previously was co-chair of the Board of Directors.
 He was president of the Freedom of Expression Commission for the Inter American Press Association.

 A Fulbright visiting fellow at the Fletcher School of Law and Diplomacy at Tufts University in 1981, and a Nieman Fellow at Harvard University in 1988, Santos also holds an honorary Doctor of Laws degree.

 He was Minister of Foreign Trade of Colombia during the administration of President César Gaviria Trujillo from 1991 to 1994 and also the Presidential Designate of Colombia from 1993 to 1994, Minister of Finance and Public Credit of Colombia during the administration of President Andres Pastrana Arango from 2000 to 2002.
 In 1992 he was appointed President of the VIII United Nations Conference on Trade and Development.

 In 1994 Juan Manuel Santos founded the Good Government Foundation, whose stated objective is helping and improving the governability and efficiency of the Colombian Government.
 This organization presented a proposal for a demilitarized zone and peace talks with the FARC guerrilla group.
 Juan Manuel Santos has been named as one of Time magazine's 100 most influential people.
 Universidade NOVA de Lisboa is granting the Honoris Causa Doctorate title to Juan Manuel Santos.